OwlbitDev/Blog/src/content/blog/guide-to-android-jni/index.md

 ---
-title: "A introduction to Android JNI"
+title: "Guide to Android JNI"
-description: "JNI development concepts"
+description: "This article introduces some concepts in JNI development and how to apply these concepts in practical development."

 date: 2021-09-12T21:34:45+08:00